viam-modules/event-manager/README.md

 *event* string

 Name of configured event name to return triggered for.
 If not specified, will return triggered across all events.

+*triggered_camera* string

+The name of the camera that triggered the event, if available.

 #### delete_triggered_video